bluekvirus/Stage.js/implementation/HOWTO.md

 <img src="/static/resource/default/diagram/Diagram-1.png" alt="Web App Diagram" class="center-block"></img>

 The client and server sides are different in purpose fundamentally.
-Thus, they should be designed and implemented differently.
+Thus, they should be designed and implemented differently. **Do NOT mix them**.
 Shutting this door will preserve a significant amount of coding/maintenance energy for the application developer(s).
 The best software development practice encourages separation and delaying of implementation of related components so that each part can vary independently later.
-And to the author (me), abstraction should happen after categorization, or say, classification.
-This is why we are advising the developers (you) **NOT** to make an overly encapsulated framework with tools that try to bridge the gap for the developers.
+And to the author, abstraction should happen after categorization (or say, classification).
+This is why we are advising the developers *NOT* to make an overly encapsulated framework with tools that try to bridge the gaps.
 Trying to control everything using central planning is a human flaw, there is no silver-bullet for trying to solve web application building in 1 piece.
 It will always 3 parties in the software application world.

 As an engineer, the job is to find insights and solve problems between the 3 parties efficiently (profitably if you must insist...) so that the software/application serving the above system comes out correctly.
 This is hard.
 Specifically, You need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
 A successful one requires both parts to employ careful design and feasible technique.
-We illustrate the first problem here:
+We illustrate the *Interaction* problem's technical side here, since the framework is more about supporting a good design with cleaner implementation:

 <img src="/static/resource/default/diagram/Diagram-2.png" alt="UI/UX Problems" class="center-block"></img>